Community Planning Permit System

 How does the restrictions that the Lake Simcoe Conservation Authority imposes on building accounted for in this system, or is it?

-Lakeline_Life asked over 2 years ago
+Lakeline_Life asked almost 3 years ago

 Yes, where applicable, the application is circulated to the Lake Simcoe Region Conservation Authority (LSRCA) for review to ensure it meets LSRCA's regulations and guidelines.